|What's Windsor Park

 |What's Windsor Park Like?|

 Windsor Park is at last seeing some much needed investment with the start of a £35m project to transform the stadium.
-This will involve the building of two new stands on the South side and and at the East End.
+The building which is underway involves the building of two new stands on the South side and and at the East End.
 The new South stand will extend around the South East and South West corners, enclosing Windsor Park in those areas.
-The existing North and Kop Stands are also to be renovated.
-This will result in a modern 18,000 capacity stadium.
+The existing North Stands is also to be renovated.
 This project puts paid for the time being, the hopes for a new national stadium to be built in Northern Ireland.
 Artists impressions of how Windsor Park will look, after the works have been completed, can be found on the Irish Football Association website.

 seats (when the stand was